 Salary of Showrunners

 Showrunners are frequently well compensated.
 Top-tier showrunners and Hollywood hopefuls from both the film and television industries now routinely sign nine-figure deals.
-Shonda Rhimes, a successful showrunner, makes $15-$20 million each program at ABC.
+Shonda Rhimes, a successful showrunner, makes $15-$20 million for each program at ABC.

 For their work on Game of Thrones, David Benioff and D.B.
 Weiss were paid between $100,000 and $300,000 per episode.
 However, if you are a first-time showrunner, you can expect to make anything from $30,000 to $40,000 per episode.

-You cannot learn to be a showrunner unless you have the job.
+You cannot learn to be a showrunner unless you have a job.
 Working your way up through the writer’s room, from writer’s assistant to staff television writer to story editor, and so on, is the most usual path to becoming a showrunner.
 Working under other showrunners provides invaluable experience in observing how they operate a writer’s room, navigating production and post-production problems, and learning what works and what does not.